cmaxw/devchat-eleventy/src/my-ruby-story/mrs-099-joe-leo.md

   The Well-Grounded Rubyist: Covers Ruby 1.9.1 by David A. Black and by III Joseph Leo
 question3: What do you recommend to developers that are just starting out?
+answer3: >-
+  Write code in your spare time.
+One way to learn if you will be a good developer is to not be able to get enough of coding.
+After spending the whole day coding, if you are still willing to learn
+question4: What are the three pillars of application development?
 ---
 Joe Leo joins Charles Max Wood on this week's My Ruby Story.
 Joe is the Founder and CEO of the agile software consultancy, Def Method.
 He shares his journey as a developer.
 Joe was tutored by his uncle and learned how to code in Basic on a command line.
 He wanted to be in the music industry and liked math.